kunilovskaya/kunilovskaya.github.io/_projects/books.md

 ## 2025
+* Bertrand Russell.
+1945.
+A History of Western Philosophy
+* Daron Acemoglu and James A. Robinson.
+2012.
+Why Nations Fail: The Origins of Power, Prosperity, and Poverty
 * Stefan Zweig.
 1941.
 Die Welt von Gestern (in Russian)
 * Jostein Gaarder.
 1991.
 Sophie's World (continue to love Scandinavian literature)
 * attempted Genki Kawamura's If Cats Disappeared from the World (2016)
 * attempted Marcel Proust's Swann's Way and Laurent Gounelle's The Gods Always Travel Incognito (dropped both, not a fan of the French literature)
 * Khaled Hosseini.
 2003.
 The Kite Runner (in Russian translation)
+* Oleg Dorman, Lilianna Lungina.
+2019.
+Word for Word: A Translator's Memoir of Literature, Politics, and Survival in Soviet Russia (in Russian).
 * Arthur Golden.
 1997.
 Memoirs of a Geisha (in Russian translation)
 * Hermann Hesse.
 1927.
 Steppenwolf (in Russian translation)
 * Boris Akunin.
 2012.
 Aristonomia (in Russian, again)